 Alpha boxes in action (throughout the year)…

 I usually use them to introduce a new unit.
 Students independently attempt to fill the alphabet boxes with one or more words pertaining to what they already know about the topic.
 After 5 – 10 minutes of work time, the students pair with their desk neighbor.
 They share ideas, and add to their boxes.
-After another 5- 10 minutes the pairs form groups of four by 2 pairs “squaring” up, and the last conversation ensues.
+After another 5- 10 minutes the pairs form groups of four.
+I call this “squaring” up, and the last conversation ensues.
 Then, we quickly run through the alphabet as a group.
 They love to shout out their ideas!
 It is also a good time to throw in any words that go with the unit that no one thought of.
 This activity also works well review.
 It’s a great way to see which of the vocabulary words the kids are remembering.

 In cased you missed them, here’s a great set of grade specific back to school packs to help your first week run smoothly: